iharob/libpptx/README.md

     return -1;
 }
 ```

-will create a new presentation object, where `pptx_ct_p_presentation` is the c representation of the `CT_Presentation` complex type which belongs to the *p* namespace, as defined by the specs.

 Only a single header is required *pptx.h*, and it cannot be included in another header file.
 If you think this is a bad decision and you have a good explanation of why, I can reconsider and fix it.